 The Myth of the Perfect Mother

-There is such an illusion around being a perfect mother.
+There is such an illusion about being a perfect mother.
 But in reality, no one is perfect at motherhood.
-It started way back in the 1950s with June Cleaver (Leave it to Beaver) on TV.
-June dressed impeccably, and she always had a beautiful dinner on the table when her husband got home at 5 p.m.
+It started in the 1950s with June Cleaver (Leave it to Beaver) on TV.
+June dressed impeccably and always had a beautiful dinner on the table when her husband got home at 5 p.m.
 Her boys caused mischief in the neighborhood and at school, but any trouble caused was always resolved by the end of those 30 minutes.
 To the untrained eye, June Cleaver seemed like the perfect mother.

 We still have TV cultivating an image of a perfect mother.
 Have you met Rebecca Pearson (This Is Us), Kristina Braverman (Parenthood), or even Beverly Goldberg (The Goldbergs)?
 But I think what differentiates today’s TV families from the 1950s is that producers and writers are not afraid to show a glimpse of imperfection or chaos.
 Even Rebecca Pearson has flaws!

 I would venture to say that social media is today’s primary culprit in creating the illusion of a perfect mother.
 Mommy influencers abound.
 And I applaud those who show what real life with children looks like.
 So many moms, though, show only the highlight reel of their life.
 And it’s important to remember that is just what it is – a highlight reel.
 They may have the most perfectly curated and posted mommy and me photoshoot in their story, but behind the scenes, that toddler might have thrown the biggest tantrum putting on that outfit.